by Lori Brown, on Oct 19, 2022 2:49:19 PM

 Washington PFML Employee and Employer Contributions

-For 2023, the premium for PFML is 0.8% of each employee’s gross wages.
+For 2024, the premium for Washington PFML is 0.74% of an employee’s gross wages.
 However, the employee does not pay the full cost of that premium.

-Employers with under 50 employees are exempt from the employer portion of the premium.
+Employers with under 50 employees are exempt from the paying the employer portion of the premium.
 Employers, regardless of size, may still pay some or all of the employee share on their behalf.

 Premiums are due at the end of the calendar month immediately after the end of the calendar quarter.